 - Know your flood risk.
 Learn if you live, work or travel through areas that are prone to flooding.
 To help communities understand their risk of flooding, FEMA creates flood maps (Flood Insurance Rate Maps, or FIRMs) to show the locations of high-risk, moderate-to- low-risk and undetermined risk areas.
 To check your flood risk, look up your address in the FEMA Flood Map Service Center.

-- Conduct a household inventory, and keep a record of all major household items and valuables.
+- Take photos and videos to conduct a household inventory, and keep a record of all major household items and valuables.
 These documents are critically important when filing insurance claims.
-For help conducting a home inventory, visit knowyourstuff.org.